docarray/docarray/docs/advanced/document-store/weaviate.md

 prices must follow a filter.
 As an example, let's consider that retrieved documents must have `price` value lower or equal than `max_price`.
 We can encode this information in weaviate using `filter = {'path': ['price'], 'operator': 'LowerThanEqual', 'valueInt': max_price}`.

-Then the search with the proposed filter can implemented and used with the following code:
+Then the search with the proposed filter can be implemented and used with the following code:

 ```python
 max_price = 7